shanimal08/tari-dot-com/_lessons/06_tari_comms_i.md

 #### Negotiating a Substream

 If Bob wants to open a new substream, Bob asks Alice to open a new channel.
 As the initiator of the substream, he must send let Alice know the protocol he wants to speak.
-A protocol can be throught of as a language that both sides speak.
+A protocol can be thought of as a language that both sides speak.
 Since there are typically many protocols that a system can speak, Bob (as the initiator) must send a protocol identifier.
-In the Tari protocol, this is a string containing the name of the protocol and the version e.g. `/tari/messaging/1.0.0`, but this can be any string that identified the protocol.
+In the Tari protocol, this is a string containing the name of the protocol and the version e.g. `/tari/messaging/1.0.0`, but this can be any string that identifies the protocol.
 If Bob knows how to speak `Tari messaging protocol v1.0.0`, the negotiation succeeds and the actor that has registered its interest in the protocol is notified and the conversation can begin.
 If not, Bob could try another protocol identifier or give up.

 ### 4. Identity Exchange